zipack/spec/spec.md

 > -1 means the real value of this VLQ should be added 1 and negative it.

-### Precision Family
+### Precision family

-The non-integer number is encoded using the "reversed bijective" algorithm I mentioned before.
+As I mentioned before, Zipack's non-integer number is encoded using the "reversed bijective" algorithm instead of standard IEEE FLoating Point.
 A Zipack's Precision number can be stored by 2 VLQ's Natural, one for Integer part(left), the other for Precision part(right).

 ```text
 +Precision: stores a positive non-integer.